The Ultimate One Week Botswana Travel Itinerary | 2026

 It’s always a good idea to have travel insurance handy.
 My go-to is SafetyWing, with plans catering to adventurous backpackers and long-term digital nomads alike.

-Accidents happen.
+Accidents happen, and unplanned circumstances are almost inevitable when traveling.
+Maybe something can ruin your trip, but don’t let it ruin your life.
 From travel delays to scooter crashes, SafetyWing’s Essential Plan covers travel and medical emergencies, with add-on options for adventure sports and electronics theft.

 Nata